 Line 2.
 Add any amount deducted as foreign-source dividends reported on Form IT-20, line 12, supported by Schedule IT-20FSD.
 This amount is not permitted in the computation of the Indiana net operating loss deduction under IC 6-3-2-2.6

 Line 3.
 Add any amount required as a modification to net operating losses required for federal purposes.
-Those amounts include:
+Complete Schedule NOL-MOD Part 1 to determine the amount for this line.
+Enter the total before apportionment.